conduktor/conduktor-docs/docs/platform/configuration/user-authentication/SSO/generic-oauth2.md

 For other providers, you can follow this guide that will explain the general steps to follow.

-## Oauth2 Provider Configuration
+## OAuth2 Provider Configuration

 ### 1. Create an OIDC application in your chosen provider.
 This application should use standard OAuth2/OIDC [authorization code flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) with `CLIENT_SECRET_BASIC` authentication method.

-### 2. Set Oauth2 authorized redirect URI in your application
+### 2. Set OAuth2 authorized redirect URI in your application

-For the Oauth2 authorization code flow to work, the OAuth2 provider needs to know; and authorize; where to redirect the user after the authentication process.
+For the OAuth2 authorization code flow to work, the OAuth2 provider needs to know; and authorize; where to redirect the user after the authentication process.
 This is called the `redirect URI` or `callback URI`.

 The redirect URI will look like this:
 `http(s)://<Console host>(:<Console port>)/oauth/callback/<OAuth2 config name>`

-Where `<Console host>` and `<Console port>` depends on the Console external URL used and/or configured, and `<OAuth2 config name>` is the name of the OAuth2 configuration in your Console configuration file see step xxx.
+Where `<Console host>` and `<Console port>` depends on the Console external URL used and/or configured, and `<OAuth2 config name>` is the name of the OAuth2 configuration in your Console configuration file see [Console configuration](#console-configuration) step.

 #### More details on Console external URL
-When Console initiate oauth2 authorization code flow, it tells the OIDC provider where to redirect the user after the authentication process.
+When Console initiate the OAuth2 authorization code flow, it tells the OIDC provider where to redirect the user after the authentication process.

-But to forge this redirect URI, Console have several choices:
+But to forge this redirect URI, Console has several choices:

 ##### Console external URL is configured

 If the Console external URL is configured using environment variable `CDK_PLATFORM_EXTERNAL_URL` or configuration `platform.external.url`, it will use it.
 **But SSO will work ONLY if Console is accessed using this URL.**
+If you try to login from the second URL you will be redirected to the first URL and then lose browser authentication cookies meaning the SSO will not work.

 ##### Console external URL is NOT configured